← Return to Blog Index

 Phase 5: Late Season and Clearance (Weeks 13-20+)

 AI Contribution: Optimize clearance markdown strategy to minimize total markdown dollars while hitting sell-through targets.
 Predict liquidation channel values.
-Recommend pack-and-hold candidates based on next-year demand likelihood.
+Recommend pack-and-hold candidates.
 Generate post-season analysis for learning.

 Predictive Analytics for Style Success